10DLC Registration & Regulations Guide

 Example:

 "(Company name) will not sell your personal information, and no mobile information will be shared with third parties/affiliates for marketing/promotional purposes.
 All the above categories exclude text messaging originator opt-in data and consent; this information will not be shared with any third parties.
-"Company name" is a "(a short description about what the company does and your objective or the type of business you do).
+"Company name" is a (short description of what the company does and your objective or the type of business you do).
 Message frequency varies.
 Message and data rates may apply.
 Text HELP to (TYMBL phone number) for assistance.
 Reply STOP to cancel.
 Carriers are not liable for any delays or undelivered messages."

 1. Businesses must also update their website with the script below, preferably under the Contact Information page or in the footer, so that leads or clients can easily find opt-in and opt-out instructions.